lf-edge/ekuiper/docs/en_US/manager-ui/plugins_in_manager.md

 ### Summary

-Kuiper console provides a display mechanism for custom plugins.
+Kuiper management console provides a display mechanism for custom plugins.
 User only needs to add the plugin metadata file in the custom plugin package.
-At the same time, users can customize the plugin warehouse, so that plugins can be installed and used conveniently from the console.
+At the same time, users can customize the plugin  repository, so that plugins can be installed and used conveniently from the console.